McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays users and their home directories sorted by users
+Finds all empty files and directories in the cd and sd